MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/denodo.md

     SELECT title, name FROM film JOIN language ON film.language_id = language.language_id WHERE film.language_id = 1
     ```

-    If you want to write a query that queries more than one database you have to specify in the query the database that owns each table.
+    If you want to write a query that queries more than one database, you have to specify in the query the database that owns each table.

     ``` sql
     SELECT i_item_sk, country FROM sakila.country, ewd.item